nicolafranchini/VenoBox-WP/readme.txt

 == Frequently Asked Questions ==

+= How to group links for gallery navigation? =

+Every WP image gallery will be treated as individual gallery;
+To group specific links add the following class to any parent element of the links

+    venobox-gall

 = How to reinitialize the plugin for dynamic links added to an already loaded page? =

 Use this snippet once your new links have been added: